bash0C7/rb-foundation-model-mac/README.md

 ## Errors

-- `AppleFoundationModel::UnavailableError` — Apple Intelligence が利用できない（macOS バージョン不足、ハードウェア未対応、ユーザーが未有効化、モデル未 download など）。`Session.new` 時に reason を含めて raise。
+- `AppleFoundationModel::UnavailableError` — Apple Intelligence is not available (unsupported macOS version, unsupported hardware, user has not enabled it, model not yet downloaded, etc.).
+Raised from `Session.new` with the reason included.
-- `AppleFoundationModel::GenerationError` — Apple FM の推論中エラー（context overflow / guardrail violation など）。
+- `AppleFoundationModel::GenerationError` — error during Apple FM inference (context overflow, guardrail violation, etc.).
-- `AppleFoundationModel::Error` — 上記の親、および closed Session への操作などその他の Ruby 側エラー。
+- `AppleFoundationModel::Error` — parent of the above, plus other Ruby-side errors such as operating on a closed Session.

 ## Roadmap

-- Embeddings API（`rb-apple-sdk-knowledge` で消費）
+- Embeddings API (consumed by `rb-apple-sdk-knowledge`)
 - Tool / function calling
-- Cancellation サポート（現在は Apple FM Task のキャンセル経路を Ruby に橋渡ししていない）
+- Cancellation support (the Apple FM Task cancellation path is not currently bridged to Ruby)

 ## License